 On Oct 9, 1958 happened the worst accident in the history of the team.
 The team's escorting cargo plane C-123D crashed killing all 19 peoples from the Thunderbirds support staff.
 The cause of the crash maybe was a birds strike as one eyewitness said, but the officials not confirmed this.
 The aircraft was assigned to 347th Troop Carrier Sq., 464th Troop Carrier Wg, 9th AF, TAC crashed and burned 6.5 miles from Payette, Idaho.
 Crew: (347th TC Sq, TAC, 9th AF,464th TC Wg, Pope AFB): Cpt.
 James C. Wilson, Jr; 1LT John N. Frisby; 1LT Thomas C. Lampsa; SSG James M. Hauver; A1C James C. Miller.
 Passengers: (4520th Combat Crew Tng Wg Nellis AFB - Members of Thunderbird Squadron Support Crew): CWO Floyd L. Pulley; MSG Boyd O. Lambeth; SSG John H. Bishop; SSG George H. Blanchard; SSG Charles H. Hillhouse; SSG Robert L. Meyers; SSG George J. Stevens; A1C Elmer G Houseman; A1C Richard T. Lashley; A1C Don L. Seaney; A2C Jerry R. Adams; A2C Adrain C. Gayther CIVILIANS: Mr. Stanley A. Shegda, North American Aviation Tec Rep Mr. Joseph Paul, North American Aviation Mechanic.

-In November and December 1959 the Thunderbirds transited to F-100D for their 31-days-long tour at the Far East where they performed 29 shows in Taiwan, Korea, Japan, Philippines and Hawaii.
-The moving to the D-modification was determined by the fact that this modification (that is the difference between it and C-modification) was equipped with a system for air refueling, which was the most reasonable way to transport the airplanes to the Far East.
+In November and December 1959 the Thunderbirds started their 31-days-long tour at the Far East where they performed 29 shows in Taiwan, Korea, Japan, Philippines and Hawaii.

 In 1963 the Thunderbirds performed their first airshow in Europe and North Africa including: Portugal, West Germany, France, Libya, Great Britain, Luxembourg, Italy and Spain.
 On this plane were performed 640 shows.